This Statement of Privacy is established by SHOPALLY SA (hereafter “Stellar”). Stellar has

 We only keep Personal Data for a reasonable and necessary time taking into consideration the purposes of the processing and the legal and regulatory requirements.

-in the context of the execution of a contract, we will not retain your Personal Data more than ten years after the contract termination.
+In the context of the execution of a contract, we will not retain your Personal Data more than five years after the contract termination.

 At the end of this retention period, we will make every effort to ensure Personal Data have been made unavailable or inaccessible.